Warframe promotional stunt brings a video game gun to the real streets of New York – TechCrunch

 In the video above, you can see bystanders asked to pose for photos with a model of the Opticor, an elaborate gun from the game.
 They’re warned not to pull the trigger — but what they don’t know is that a nearby police car and mailbox have been rigged to explode.
 That’s exactly what happens on-camera, leading to everyone’s shock and embarrassment.

-I spoke Krivicka earlier this week to learn more about how the video was staged.
-He explained that the props, created by custom design and fabrication firm A2ZFX, were all synchronized, with a remote control that could set off the gun, car and mailbox at the same time.
+I spoke with Krivicka earlier this week to learn more about how the video was staged.
+He explained that the props, created by custom design and fabrication firm A2ZFX, were all synchronized with a remote control that could set off the gun, car and mailbox at the same time.

-The exploding effects used compressed air, with a small team taking about 15 minutes to reset everything between each take — which also provided the time needed for bystanders to move on, so that there’s always a fresh set of eyes who have “no idea what’s going to happen.”
+The exploding effects used compressed air, with a small team taking about 15 minutes to reset everything between each take — which also provided the time needed for bystanders to move on so that there’s always a fresh set of eyes who have “no idea what’s going to happen.”

 He also noted that this was a “very controlled environment,” with New York City police officers off-camera: “I suggest through editing that it was a lot more rogue than it really is.”